chronoDave/hyper/README.md

 Virtualisation is a technique that improves list performance by limiting the amount of children rendered.
 By only rendering elements that are visible within a defined viewport, the size of the DOM can be significantly decreased.

-`virtual` adds the neccesary inline styles and even listeners to make virtualisation possible, but does not add `aria` properties.
+`virtual` adds the necessary inline styles and even listeners to make virtualisation possible, but does not add `aria` properties.

+**Note**, `virtual` adds an invisible spacer element within the list.
+Make sure to account for this additional element when using size-related operations, .e.g `list.children.length`.

 ```ts
 import h, { virtual } from '@chronocide/hyper';